 If the fermions are heavier than the scalars ($M_\Sigma > M_\Phi$), the scalars can only decay to the gauge bosons, which follows from Eqs.~\ref{eq:decay_gauge} and \ref{eq:yukawa}\footnote{For a detailed study of the case $M_\Sigma > M_\Phi$, please see \cite{Kumar:2021umc}}.
 In the converse case, the scalars can decay to the fermions as well, in addition to the gauge bosons.
 Thus, in the latter case, we observe two scenarios: \begin {itemize} \item Fermiophobic: When $y_\nu$ is small. \item Fermiophilic: When $y_\nu$ is large. \end{itemize}

 Since we consider $M_\Phi > M_\Sigma$, the quintuplets do not decay to scalars.
-However, by virtue of their mixing with the SM leptons which arises due to the Yukawa interaction in Eq.~\ref{eq:yukawa} when $\phi^0$ obtains the VEV, they can decay directly to an SM fermion and a gauge boson.
-The mixing of the neutral fermions with SM fermions can be written as, \beq \mathcal{L}_{mass,N} \supset - \frac{1}{2} { } { } { } + h.c. \eeq Similarly, the mixing of the charged fermions with SM fermions can be termed as, \beq \mathcal{L}_{mass,C} \supset - { } { } { } + h.c. \eeq Diagonalisation of the mass matrices leads to the following mixing matrices \cite{Grimus:2000vj,Kumericki:2012bh}, \beq { }={ } { }, \eeq \beq { }={ } { }, ~{ }={ } { }. \eeq Here, $U_{PMNS}$ is the $3 \times 3$ matrix that diagonalises the light neutrino masses and $V=\frac{v_4}{\sqrt{2}} y_{\nu}{M_\Sigma}^{-1}$.
-The value of $V$ is constrained from the neutrino masses and is estimated to be $\sim 3.5 \times 10^{-7}$ \cite{Kumericki:2012bh,Yu:2015pwa}.
+However, by virtue of their mixing with the SM leptons, which arises due to the Yukawa interaction in Eq.~\ref{eq:yukawa} when $\phi^0$ obtains the VEV, they can decay directly to an SM fermion and a gauge boson.
+The mixing of neutral fermions with SM fermions can be written as \beq \mathcal{L}_{mass,N} \supset - \frac{1}{2} { } { } { } + h.c. \eeq Similarly, the mixing of charged fermions with SM fermions can be written as \beq \mathcal{L}_{mass,C} \supset - { } { } { } + h.c. \eeq Diagonalization of the mass matrices leads to the following mixing matrices \cite{Grimus:2000vj,Kumericki:2012bh} \beq { }={ } { }, \eeq \beq { }={ } { }, ~{ }={ } { }. \eeq Here, $U_{PMNS}$ is the $3 \times 3$ matrix that diagonalizes the light neutrino masses and $V=\frac{v_4}{\sqrt{2}} y_{\nu}{M_\Sigma}^{-1}$.
+The value of $V$ is constrained by neutrino masses and is estimated to be $\sim 3.5 \times 10^{-7}$ \cite{Kumericki:2012bh,Yu:2015pwa}.
 The physical states obtained after mixing are denoted by a `$\sim$' over the fields.
 For simplicity, however, we drop the `$\sim$' hereafter.
 The $U_{PMNS}$ matrix can be expressed as \cite{ParticleDataGroup:2022pth}

 where $c_{ij}=\cos \theta_{ij}$, $s_{ij}=\sin \theta_{ij}$; $\theta_{12}, \theta_{23}$ and $\theta_{13}$ are the light neutrino mixing angles; $\phi$ and $\phi'$ are Majorana phases; $\delta$ is the Dirac CP violating phase.
-Data obtained from solar neutrino \cite{SNO:2002tuh,Super-Kamiokande:2001ljr} and atmospheric neutrino searches \cite{Super-Kamiokande:1998kpq} constraints the neutrino masses and the mixing involved.
+Data obtained from solar neutrino \cite{SNO:2002tuh,Super-Kamiokande:2001ljr} and atmospheric neutrino searches \cite{Super-Kamiokande:1998kpq} constrain the neutrino masses and the mixing involved.
 As summarized in \cite{ParticleDataGroup:2022pth}, the allowed values of mixing angles and phases are $\theta_{ij} \in [0,\pi/2]$, $\delta \in [0,\pi]$.
 Considering the large uncertainty in phase values and negligible impact of $\delta$ on determination of Yukawa couplings in seesaw mechanisms \cite{Casas:2001sr}, all phases are assumed to be zero for simplicity.
-Further, we consider normal hierarchy and use the following best-fit values for for $\theta_{ij}$\cite{Esteban:2018azc} \bea \theta_{12}=33.82^\circ~,~\theta_{13}=8.60^\circ,~ \theta_{23}=48.6^\circ. \eea Substituting these values, we obtain
+Further, we consider normal hierarchy and use the following best-fit values for $\theta_{ij}$\cite{Esteban:2018azc} \bea \theta_{12}=33.82^\circ~,~\theta_{13}=8.60^\circ,~ \theta_{23}=48.6^\circ. \eea Substituting these values, we obtain